 The new I Bonds you buy will have a new 12-month holding period.
 It’s not a problem when you hold them for the long term.

 If there’s a chance that you’ll need the money from I Bonds in 12 months, don’t switch.
-You won’t make up for the early withdrawal penalty anyway if you hold the new bonds only for another year.
+You will hardly make up for the early withdrawal penalty anyway if you hold the new bonds only for another year.

 Pay Tax on Accrued Interest